PDFWAC 182-538D-0200

 (B) Is a developmental disabilities professional as defined in RCW 71.05.020.

-"Quality plan" means an overarching system and/or process whereby quality assurance and quality improvement activities are incorporated and infused into all aspects of a behavioral health administrative service organization's (BH-ASO's) or managed care organization's (MCO's) operations.
+"Quality plan" means an overarching system or process, or both, whereby quality assurance and quality improvement activities are incorporated and infused into all aspects of a BH-ASO's or MCO's operations.

 "Residential services" means a complete range of residences and supports authorized by resource management services and which may involve a facility, a distinct part thereof, or services which support community living, for people who are acutely mentally ill, adults who are chronically mentally ill, children who are severely emotionally disturbed, or adults who are seriously disturbed and determined by the behavioral health organization to be at risk of becoming acutely or chronically mentally ill.